H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Upload Vulnerabilities.md

     AddType application/x-httpd-php PHP

-Sve the file, then upload it to the server.
+Save the file, then upload it to the server.
 After that, try to reupload your file.

 Upload the file to get your shell if bypassed successfully.